rolinmb/go-qregister/README.md

 Referencing other repos of mine to implement a quantum register in golang.
+Entanglement is 'simulated' by sharing the same 'observation' across all quantum logic units when the register is measured.

 My ['py-qregister' repo](https://github.com/rolinmb/py-qregister/) is just less verbose that golang, but golang aint bad and is just faster than python at executing.